Skip to main content

 • Mentors: Denae Ford Robinson, Nicole Forsgren, Carmen Badea, Christian Bird, Tom Zimmermann, Rob DeLine.

-• Outlined a two-stage within-subject qualitative study to explore expert users’ perceptions of LLM-based team matching processes.
+• Defined a two-stage within-subject qualitative study to probe expert perceptions of LLM-assisted team-matching workflows.

-Graduate Researcher, The University of Illinois at Urbana-Champaign (Aug 2018 - Present) #
+Graduate Researcher, University of Illinois Urbana-Champaign (Aug 2018 – Present) #

-• Evaluated multiple interactive systems using interviews, surveys, questionnaires, and in-lab behavioral experiments.
+• Prototyped systems with React, Nest.js, and MongoDB; evaluated via interviews, surveys, click-stream logs, and in-lab behavioral experiments.

 Graduate Teaching Assistant, The University of Illinois at Urbana-Champaign (Aug 2018 - Present) #

-• Built pipelines and designed 3 dashboards for front-end cache monitoring using Java, Grafana, and Splunk to visualize daily logs on a billion scale.
+• Built pipelines and designed three dashboards for front-end cache monitoring using Java, Grafana, and Splunk to visualize daily logs at billion-scale.

-• Optimized dashboard queries by 10x loc for better readability and maintainability.
+• Optimized dashboard queries by ~10Γ— for readability and maintainability.

 • Mentor: Dr. Yian Chen

-• Designed and built a pattern-based relation extraction pipeline for cross-language music content using 3B+ music data.
+• Designed a pattern-based relation-extraction pipeline for cross-language music content using 3B+ music records.

 Undergraduate Research Assistant, The Chinese University of Hong Kong (Dec 2015 – Dec 2017) #

-• Designed and implemented MySQL database pipeline to retrieve and analyze malicious fast-flux domains.
+• Designed and implemented a MySQL database pipeline to retrieve and analyze malicious fast-flux domains.

-• Intern report: Development of Bad Domain Tracking System
+• Authored an intern report: Development of Bad Domain Tracking System.

-• Contributed to Tsai et al. Using BDTS to detect IP changes of malicious domains over time.
-TANET 2018.
+• Contributed to follow-on research that used BDTS to detect IP changes of malicious domains over time (Tsai et al., TANET 2018).

 Published Conference Papers #